 Townsville Child Custody Dispute Investigation

-Townsville private investigator to assist with a child custody dispute, an application for custody of children, or access.
-A child custody action in the Family Law court, the Federal Magistrates court, the Federal Circuit Court, can relate to a divorce, a separation, or a settlement.
+Townsville private investigator to assist with a child custody dispute, to gather evidence of a breach, to prepare for, or defend, an application for custody of children, or access.
+A child custody action in the Family Law court, the Federal Magistrates court, now the Federal Circuit Court, can relate to a divorce, a separation, or a settlement.
 It can see the most amicable separation turn into a battle, with allegations and counter allegations.
 In a court, without supporting evidence, any statement, no matter how true, is an allegation.
 You suspect, we investigate, free quotes.

 A child custody action, or child access application, is about the rights of the children, and emotions.
 The court has to have regard for the best interest of the child, to try and avoid exposing them to physical or mental harm, or exposure to violence, including domestic violence.
 It is not about the rights of parents, or grandparents.
 If the court believes that the interest, and well being, of the child is best served by an arrangement, or a variation of that arrangement, that is how the court decides.
 Having said that, there are 'rules' that influence how the court perceives actions.
 This includes a person taking the children and moving away without court approval, exposure of the child to a risk or threat, breaching orders of the court, threatening behaviour, lying to the court, or similar actions, these may not be looked on favourably by the court.